PREAMBLE

 5. Coordinate and communicate necessary information to applicants.

-6. Provide the Newsletter Committee with a monthly article for the newsletter related to scholarships.
+6. Provide the Newsletter Committee with 3 articles per year for the newsletter related to scholarships.